telerik/blazor-docs/knowledge-base/upload-azure-blob-storage.md

 ## Description

-How to upload files to Microsoft Azure Blob Storage?
+How to upload files to Microsoft Azure Blob Storage by using Telerik Blazor components?

 Can I upload files directly to Azure Blob Storage?